Measurement of the $^{236}$U fission cross section and angular distributions of fragments from fission of $^{235}$U and $^{236}$U in the neutron energy range of 0.3-500 MeV: Data analysis

 \subsection{Selection of fission events}

 In this paper, the procedure for separating fission events was organized in a manner similar to that described quite fully in \cite{Vorobyev_2016, Vorobyev_2018}.
-The essential point is that the implemented method of event selection allows not only to separate the fission events from background events, but also to select those fission events that correspond to fragments, both stopped on the wires of the MWPC electrodes and flying through the counter without colliding with the wires.
+The essential point is that the implemented method of event selection allows not only to separate the fission events from background events, but also to select those fission events that correspond to fragments, both stopped on the wires of the \mbox{MWPCs} electrodes and flying through the counter without colliding with the wires.
 The fission events corresponding to the latter case were almost completely separated from background reactions induced by neutrons in the target backing and on other detector materials.
 Figure~\ref{f08} shows the spatial distribution of the selected fission events from targets $^{236}$U and $^{235}$U for one measurement series.
 It can be seen that the measured distributions have the shape of a circle with a diameter corresponding to the diameter of the active layer --- 48 mm.
 Since the diameter of the neutron beam during measurements was 90 mm, the absence of events outside the boundaries of the active layer of the target demonstrates the reliability of the procedure for separating fission events.

-The two-dimensional distributions of recorded events before and after the separation of ''useful'' fission events (during registration of which the fragments do not stop at the wire electrodes of the MWPC), shown in Fig.~\ref{f09}, demonstrate the high efficiency of the procedure used.
-For further analysis, only ''useful'' events are used.
-In this case, the efficiency of detecting fragments is determined by the geometric transparency of the wire electrodes and, therefore, when calculating the efficiency, it is sufficient to take into account the following detector parameters: the structure of the wire electrodes, the distance between the MWPC and the targets, the size of the electrodes and the distance between them.
+The two-dimensional distributions of recorded events before and after the separation of ``useful'' fission events (during registration of which the fragments do not stop at the wire electrodes of the \mbox{MWPCs}), shown in Fig.~\ref{f09}, demonstrate the high efficiency of the procedure used.
+For further analysis, only ``useful'' events are used.
+It should be noted that in this experiment, compared to the previously performed \cite{Gagarski_2017, Vorobyev_2015, Vorobyev_2016, Vorobyev_2018, Vorobyev_2019, Vorobyev_2020, Vorobyev_2020-2}, the distance between anodes D1\underline{\phantom{0}}Y and D2\underline{\phantom{0}}X increased from 3.4 mm to 23.4 mm.
+As a result, it was possible to completely avoid the distortion of the measured angular distributions of fragments due to the mutual influence of signals from the anodes of two neighboring \mbox{MWPCs} (the so-called ``cross-talk'' effect).
+In this case, the efficiency of detecting fragments is completely determined by the geometric transparency of the wire electrodes and, therefore, when calculating the efficiency, it is sufficient to take into account the following detector parameters: the structure of the wire electrodes, the distance between the \mbox{MWPCs} and the targets, the size of the electrodes and the distance between them.